-A Strategic Appointment for Future Growth
+A Strategic Move for National Expansion

 - Extensive experience in data analysis and product management.

-Moose Mobile’s Significant Growth Since Acquisition
+Moose Mobile’s Growth Since Acquisition

-Swoop’s Key Financials FY 2023-24 | Data |
+Swoop’s Key Financials FY 2023-24

 Revenue | AUD $88.9 million |